 We first made this list of Northern Virginia craft beer and breweries in August 2015, when the Governor proclaimed Virginia Craft Beer Month and summer weather seemed like the perfect reason to sample delicious local brews.
 But let’s face it, we crave beer all year long and it’s always fun to try something new.

 Fortunately for us, Northern Virginia has a growing list of local brewers offering a constantly changing menu of beers to enjoy.
-Here are a few of the great breweries we’ve visited this year, with a nod to a few still on our list to try.
+Here are a few of the great breweries to visit in Northern VA.

 Ocelot Brewing Company, Ashburn